 Williams (WMA) is an Amtrak destination and a stop for a regional bus service.
 The closest airport with commercial flights is Flagstaff, Arizona (FLG), 80 miles away.

 For a unique experience, visitors can take a historic train into the park with the Grand Canyon Railroad (GCRR).
-The GCRR offers daily departures from Williams, with several packages.
-You arrive at the historic Grand Canyon Train Depot, located across from the El Tovar Hotel.
+With several packages available the GCRR offers daily departures from Williams.
+Then arrive at the historic Grand Canyon Train Depot, located across from the El Tovar Hotel.
 The Grand Canyon Train Depot is a log building train station, the only one in the U.S. still in operation.

 Getting Around Grand Canyon

-I found the most parking at the Grand Canyon Visitor Center.
-Depending on the season, Grand Canyon runs several free shuttle buses that run along the south rim.
+And find the most parking at the Grand Canyon Visitor Center.
+Depending on the season, Grand Canyon runs several free shuttle buses traveling along the south rim.
 Please check with GCNP for all current routes and times.

 Need More Information

-I own several National Park Guides.
+Since I own several National Park Guides here’s what I recommend.
 I use a combination of Moon Travel Guides and National Geographic Maps.
 Both offer more information if you need plan an extended trip.
 Or course, the National Park Service website is another source of information, especially for current conditions and closures.